Your pets’ front line carers

 Senior Vet Nurse

 Born in London, England, Spencer relocated to Australia at the age of six and has been a resident of Turramurra and its surrounding areas ever since.
-He is currently pursuing a Certificate IV in Veterinary Nursing, graduating at the end of 2024.
-Following this, Spencer will embark on a Bachelor of Veterinary Technology at Charles Sturt University.
+Spencer is now a fully qualified veterinary nurse, having completed his Certificate IV in Veterinary Nursing in 2024.
+He is currently pursuing a Bachelor of Veterinary Technology at Charles Sturt University.

 Outside of his studies and work, Spencer enjoys spending time with his two Cavoodles, Bentley and Jett, and playing video games.
 He is enthusiastic about his role at Turramurra Veterinary Hospital and is dedicated to gaining as much knowledge and experience as possible.